Five Financial Aid Myths

 Myth #4: I can wait until I get accepted by a college to apply for financial aid.
 Fact: Most financial aid is distributed on a first-come, first-served basis.
 Since the majority of students search for some type of financial aid, you shouldn’t wait too long to get started.
 If the task of researching financial aid options seems daunting, just remember that a little work searching for financial aid can go a long way toward funding your education.

 Myth #5: My aid award is final.
 Fact: School policies on negotiating financial aid awards vary significantly.
 One fact many people don’t realize when it comes to financial aid tips is that schools will often negotiate aid awards in order to ensure that their freshmen slots are filled.
 Those who try negotiating their financial aid award with highly selective private schools, however, are usually not successful.
 Financial aid officers at elite school have less of an incentive to negotiate because these schools are more competitive in terms of number of applicants.

-If you think you can’t afford the high cost associated with a college education, let Fremont College help you obtain the education you deserve without getting into debt.
+If you think you can’t afford the high cost associated with a college education, let Fremont University help you obtain the education you deserve without getting into debt.
 Our expert financial aid team can help you get the money you need to pay for school.
 We offer accelerated degree programs in Multimedia Design, Business, Paralegal Studies, and Healthcare that take just 15 months to complete, which means you will be able to utilize your skills in just over a year.
-We also assist with job placement and prepare you for your career from your very first day at Fremont College.
+We also assist with job placement and prepare you for your career from your very first day at Fremont University.
 Contact us today to find out how much financial aid you qualify for.